godbayd/linux-ricing-notes/notes.md

 in setting colors there are multiple to set color0, color1, color2, etc...

-To get see what each of the colors are, run neofetch The pallet bar below the info corresponds with the color settings in .Xresources in respective order
+To see what each of the colors are, run neofetch
+The colors in the pallet bar below the info correspond with the color settings in .Xresources in respective order